-Mainland Southeast Asia has experienced considerable economic growth in recent decades, and while the socio-economic conditions of much of the region's population have materially improved, economic development has come at a cost-some would argue a very high cost-and has certainly been uneven.
+Southeast Asia has experienced considerable economic growth in recent decades, and while the socio-economic conditions for much of the region's population have improved materially, economic development has come at a cost-some would argue a very high cost-and has certainly been uneven.
 Many countries are facing a range of worsening environmental and social problems, and the wealth gap between the rich and poor has steadily widened and shows no signs of narrowing.
 Often, the interests of governments, large corporations, and urban business people have come into conflict with those of farmers, fishers, indigenous peoples and other rural peoples who are heavily reliant on natural resources for their livelihoods.
+Human rights have sometimes been sacrificed to make way for economic and political interests.

-Taking a critical but balanced approach, this course examines the complex relationships between the political economy, environment, and society in mainland Southeast Asia.
+Taking a critical but balanced approach, this course examines the complex relationships between development, politics, environment, and society in Southeast Asia.
 Drawing on a wide variety of case study material from different parts of the region, and covering various theoretical perspectives, the course will be especially focused on the poorer nations, often referred to as 'developing countries'.
 However, the relationship between richer and poorer nations, and the challenges facing both, will be discussed.
 But to a large extent this course covers what might be called 'Third World Political Ecology', with a regional focus on Southeast Asia.
 Political ecology is a widely expanding inter-disciplinary field that is usually conceptualized as combining political economy with ecological approaches.
 In addition, political ecology has become increasingly attentive to discourse analysis, geopolitics, history and socio-cultural issues.

 Throughout the course a number of development themes and discourses, including those related to 'poverty alleviation', 'food security' and 'participation in development' will be investigated.
-Some of the specific topics that will be considered include social movements and non-government organizations (NGOs) in Asia; exclusion and inclusion;

-ethnic identities and resources; international development aid; road development; forestry and climate change; swidden agriculture and plantations; protected area management; wars and resources; freshwater and marine fisheries management; aquaculture; internal resettlement; large-scale economic land concessions, land acquisitions, and land alienation; small-scale rubber cultivation; and energy production, with an emphasis on hydro-electricity.
+Some of the specific topics that will be considered include social movements and non-government organizations (NGOs) in Asia; exclusion and inclusion; ethnic identities and resources; international development aid; road development; forestry and climate change; swidden agriculture and plantations; protected area management; wars and resources; freshwater and marine fisheries management; aquaculture; internal resettlement; large-scale economic land concessions, land acquisitions, and land alienation; small-scale rubber cultivation; and energy production, with an emphasis on hydro-electricity.